Establishing Task Scaling Laws via Compute-Efficient Model Ladders: Additional Analyses

 \subsection{Predicting task accuracy under the MC format}

 In this paper we have been focusing on the ranked classification (RC) format of tasks.
-Here we explore if we can make predictions when problems are written in the multiple-choice (MC) format.
-Unfortunately, all ladder models are small and show random performance in MC on all tasks \citep{gu2024olmes}, and thus it is not practical to fit the mapping from task loss to MC accuracy in step 2 with data points from the ladder models.
+Here, we explore if we can make predictions when problems are written in the multiple-choice (MC) format.
+This is a challenging problem, as small models often exhibit random performance on standard downstream tasks (e.g., MMLU) until a certain size threshold \citep{Hu2023PredictingEA}.
+Thus, it is not practical to fit the mapping from task loss to MC accuracy in step 2 with data points from the ladder models.
 Instead, we use data points from early intermediate checkpoints of the target models.

 Observing the MC accuracy curves during training of the 7B-4T and 13B-5T models (\autoref{fig:step2_mc} upper), we find that they have three phases: (1) very early in training, MC accuracy is random; (2) at some point, MC accuracy increases rapidly; (3) finally, it starts growing steadily with more training steps.
 The phase of rapid growth for a model is strikingly identical across all tasks: around 70k steps for the 7B-4T model, and around 20k steps for the 13B-5T model.
 As a result, the data points $\{(L_i, Acc_i)\}$ fall on a peculiar shape that cannot be described by a sigmoidal function (\autoref{fig:step2_mc} lower left).